benders5e/benders5e/firebender.md

 At 6th level, you can use flame jets to propel yourself through the air during your turn.
 You use your normal speed and movement when you fire-step and you must end your turn on the ground.

 ### Fierce Fighter
-At 7th level, when you roll a 1 or 2 on a damage die for a basic firebending attack, you can reroll the die and must use the new roll.
+At 7th level, when you roll a 1 or 2 on a damage die for a basic firebending attack, you can reroll the damage.
+You must use the new roll.
+This ability does not apply to additional damage dice beyond the "bending" die listed in the table (e.g. Colorful Flame damage).

 ### Lightning Redirection